-- o Remove from consideration, closed schools, schools in the identification year that have become non-Title I schools and, on a case-by-case basis, schools whose configuration has changed (i.e., supporting less than 50% of the same student population excluding natural grade promotion). - Determine the overall SPG score of the highest performing school in the bottom 5% of current Title I served schools. - o All eligible schools with the same score or lower are identified as CSI-LP. - Ties at the highest score may result in greater than 5% of schools identified. - CSI-LP schools are identified every three years.
-The first identification occurred in 2018-19.
-The next identification group is in the fall of 2022-23, using 2021-22 data. - o The first year of identification for CSI-LP schools is a planning year with implementation for three additional years. - CSI-LP schools can exit every four years.
-Due to the impacts of COVID-19, the exit criteria for the fall of 2022-23 has been adjusted to the following: - O Use data from the 2018-19 and 2021-22 to determine if a school is above the lowest 5% of Title I served schools based on the SPG score for the most recent and previous school year, or - O Use data from 2021-22 to determine if a school is above the lowest 5% of Title I served schools and has a 2021-22 growth designation of meets or exceeds. - CSI-LP schools can also be identified as CSI-LG schools. - CSI-LP schools cannot be identified as TSI-Consistently Underperforming Subgroups (TSI-CU), TSI-Additional Targeted Support (TSI-AT) or CSI-Additional Targeted Support Not Exiting Such Status (CSI-AT).
+- Remove from consideration closed schools, schools in the identification year that have become non-Title I schools, and, on a case-by-case basis, schools whose configuration has changed (i.e., supporting less than 50% of the same student population excluding natural grade promotion). - Determine the overall SPG score of the highest performing school in the bottom 5% of current Title I served schools. - All eligible schools with the same score or lower are identified as CSI-LP. - Ties at the highest score may result in greater than 5% of schools identified. - CSI-LP schools are identified every three years.
+The first identification occurred in 2018-19, and the second identification was in the fall of 2022-23, using 2021-22 data. - The first year of identification for CSI-LP schools was a planning year with implementation for three additional years. - CSI-LP schools can exit every four years. - CSI-LP schools can also be identified as CSI-LG schools. - CSI-LP schools cannot be identified as TSI-Consistently Underperforming Subgroups (TSI-CU), TSI-Additional Targeted Support (TSI-AT) or CSI-Additional Targeted Support Not Exiting Such Status (CSI-AT).